E-Health/ehealth-resources/tools.md

 - https://github.com/google/simhospital : Simulated Hospital is a tool that generates realistic and configurable hospital patient data in HL7v2 format.
 - https://github.com/GoogleCloudPlatform/healthcare-data-harmonization : This is an engine that converts data of one structure to another, based on a configuration file which describes how.
 There is an accompanying syntax to make writing mappings easier and more robust.
 - https://wandb.ai/site : Developer tools for machine learning Build better models faster with experiment tracking, dataset versioning, and model management
+- http://terrier.org/ : Terrier is a highly flexible, efficient, and effective open source search engine, readily deployable on large-scale collections of documents.